 From 1994 to 1997 Craig worked as an assistant professor in the Department of Religion at Temple University, teaching both graduate and undergraduate courses.
 In 1997, Craig became the rector of Incarnation Holy Sacrament Episcopal Church in Drexel Hill, Pennsylvania.

 In the Diocese of Virginia, Craig is the Chair of the Diocesan Board of Examining Chaplains.
 He also serves on the Commission on Ministry, the Ecumenical and Inter-Religious Commission, the Lutheran-Episcopal Coordinating Committee of the Metropolitan D. C. area.
 He is also the former Dean of Region 3 in the Diocese.
 He is an adjunct faculty member at Virginia Theological Seminary and has previously taught in the seminary’s Evening School of Theology.
 Craig also currently serves on the Bioethics Committee of Virginia Hospital Center, as an Advisor to the Sanctuaries, a local D.C. non-profit that focuses on artistic projects that promote social change, and on the Board of the Love Quilt Project, at first affiliated with St. Peter’s and now an independent 5013C non-profit organization.

 Craig is also a member of the American Academy of Religion, the Society of Biblical Literature, and an active participant in the Ecclesiological Investigations International Research Network.
 He has contributed articles and chapters to numerous academic books and journals.

 Craig and his wife, Marguerite, have two sons Colin and Andrew.
-Colin and his wife Sharon Lipovsky live in the metro D.C. area with their three children.
-Andrew and his wife Valerie Bartell live in Portland, Oregon.
+Colin and his wife Sharon Lipovsky live in upper state New York with their three children.
+Andrew and his wife Valerie Bartell, with their son, live in Portland, Oregon.